- The Best Ground Coffee

-I think you will agree with me if I say that in Italy they make some of the best ground coffee in the world.
+I think you will agree with me if I say that in Italy they make some of the best coffee in the world.
 It was here that the first espresso machine was invented.
 In Italy, they love this drink so much that they got to work inventing many different preparations, but it was espresso that received the most attention.

 Lavazza Crema e Gusto allows you to make authentic Italian espresso.

-The history of this brand begins as far back as 1895.
+The history of this brand of coffee begins as far back as 1895.
 During this time, the company had found the best mix for making espresso.
 It combines 30% of Arabica beans from Brazil with 70% of Robusta beans from Indonesia and Africa.

 Yes, robusta prevails here, but thanks to a special treatment, it is moderately bitter and very strong.

 So how does Lavazza e Gusto taste?

 Flavor coffee has accents of vanilla, chocolate with creamy textures.
 Perfect for espresso machines.
-In fact, if you prefer other methods of brewing, these best ground coffee beans will also be a good choice.
+In fact, if you prefer other methods of brewing, these best coffee beans will also be a good choice.

 4. Koffee Kult Ground Coffee

 It’s not hard to find someone who’s familiar with many Hollywood movies, but it is hard to find someone who has tasted Hollywood coffee.

 If you have ever drunk coffee and were not thrilled with it, then try Koffee Kult.
 It is quite strong without a bitter taste, as the beans have a levelled amount of roasting.

 You could say this is an average product for taste and physical indicators, however, it is the highest in quality.
-That is why it is well suited for beginners.
+That is why this best ground cofee is well suited for beginners.

-Koffee Kult’s best ground coffee beans are harvested in Brazil and Colombia and are prepared in southern Florida.
+Koffee Kult’s beans are harvested in Brazil and Colombia and are prepared in southern Florida.
 Roasting and grinding take place in this sunny area of North America.
-This product is finely ground and therefore it is recommended for filter coffee.
+This Colombian product is finely ground and therefore it is recommended for filter coffee.
 It is not appropriate to use for french press.